Will the 'Justice League' Snyder Cut Actually Deliver What Fans Asked For?

 It’s finally, really happening.
 The so-called “Snyder Cut” of “Justice League.”
 The announcement sent the internet into a tizzy, and rightfully so — the nerds have been clamoring for this since before the theatrical version hit theaters in November, 2017.
 And they’re apparently going to get their wish.

-But putting aside the possibility that Snyder’s original plans for “Justice League” might have been awful anyway, there are so many things we don’t know about the “Snyder Cut.”
-Will it even be the one fans are asking for?
+But putting aside the possibility that Snyder’s original plans for “Justice League” might have been awful anyway — anything is possible! — there are so many things we don’t know about the “Snyder Cut.”
+Will it even really be the one fans have been clamoring for all these years?

-The two things we do know for sure is that whatever form this takes will run on Warner Bros.’ upcoming streaming platform HBO Max in 2021, and that WB does not just have a completed version of Snyder’s version of the movie sitting in a vault somewhere.
+The two things we do know for sure is that whatever form this takes will run on Warner Bros.’ upcoming streaming platform HBO Max in 2021, and that WB does not just have a completed print of Snyder’s version of the movie sitting in a vault somewhere.
 If they did, we wouldn’t have to wait until next year to watch it.
-I mean, HBO Max launches on May 27, less than a week from now — what better way to get a new streaming service started with a bang?
+After all, HBO Max launches on May 27, less than a week from now — what better way to get a new streaming service started with a bang?

 But since we’re going to have to wait until next year to see the thing, that means there is still work to be done.
 We just don’t know how much.
 And that is a huge uncertainty.